Now in Private Beta · API Access Available

 Scores move bidirectionally when new evidence arrives.
 A dormant indicator that resurfaces in an active campaign recovers toward current corroboration levels automatically without human intervention.

-Confidence, corroboration, freshness, severity, and source reliability are separate queryable fields.
+Freshness, severity, corroboration, source reliability, and information credibility are separate queryable fields.
 Agents branch on specific dimensions a single collapsed number destroys the decision granularity autonomous systems require.

 Source provenance on every record